-Program evaluation is an ongoing activity within the Government.
+Program reporting and evaluation are ongoing activities within the Government.
 As such, the Department of Foreign Affairs and Trade, the Department of Education and Training, and the Support Services Organisation can use any information collected for performance monitoring and management of the New Colombo Plan.